thespookman/quickdeck/README.md

 ### text ( text, font, x, y, colour)

 Draws text at (x, y).
-Font is a standard unix font descriptor string thing.
+Font the path of a font file.
 If font is left as `""` you'll get the default system font.

 ### image ( filename, x, y, width, height )